likelet/IDEA/README.md

 Access the server's ip address along with port number and enjoy your IDEA analysis trip :).<br/>

+### Install IDEA with Docker(Recommended)

+We also provide a fast deploy version allowing users install IDEA server version with Docker.
+Plz refer to this step by step [tutorial](https://github.com/likelet/IDEA/blob/master/Docker.md).

 ### Developing Environment.

       R version 3.1.2.